TheLukeHand/LukeHand/README.md

 # LukeHand

-Welcome to the master open source repository for the development of the Luke Hand.
+Welcome to the master repository for the development of the Luke Hand.

 OUR PURPOSE: To help improve the quality of life for people with limb differences throughout the world by creating open source bionic technology that helps them transition from disabled to superabled.